Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE: Introduction

 Recently, the method of interpolating between stellar tracks has gained popularity as it provides the flexibility of switching between sets of stellar tracks.
 Codes like SEVN \citep{Iorio:2022,Spera:2015} and COMBINE \citep{Kruckow:2018} make use of this method to compute single star properties for binary evolution.
 This helps study the effect of varying input physics on stellar tracks and hence on population synthesis models.
 Following a similar approach of interpolation, we have developed MEthod of Interpolation for Single Star Evolution \citep[METISSE;][]{Agrawal:2020} as an alternative to the Single Star Evolution \citep[SSE;][]{Hurley:2000} fitting formulae in population synthesis codes.
 METISSE interpolates between sets of pre-computed stellar tracks to approximate evolution parameters for a population of stars.
 Similar to other interpolation-based rapid codes, METISSE can readily make use of stellar models computed with different stellar evolution codes.

 In this work, we update METISSE to include the implications of additional mass changes, such as mass loss/gain through stellar winds, or mass loss/gain through mass transfer, that are not present in the underlying detailed stellar evolution tracks used as input.
 We combine this updated version of METISSE with the Binary Stellar Evolution \citep[BSE;][]{Hurley:2002} code.
+BSE is a popular binary population synthesis code that can rapidly compute the evolution of stars in a binary system, along with providing algorithms to model the necessary binary physics.
+BSE relies on the subroutines and the fitting formulae from SSE to compute single stellar evolution properties.
+The resulting algorithm is computationally cheap, fast and robust and many other binary evolution codes such as STARTRACK \citep{Belczynski:2002,Belczynski:2008}, binary\_c \citep{Izzard2004,Claeys2014}, COMPAS \citep{Stevenson:2017,VignaGomez:2018}, MOBSE \citep{Giacobbo2018} and COSMIC \citep{Breivik2020} are based on BSE.

 This study lays the groundwork needed to combine our most up-to-date understanding of massive stars with population synthesis codes to constrain the formation of GW progenitors in stellar multiples and star clusters.
 We briefly summarise the capabilities and method of METISSE as a single stellar evolution code in Section~\ref{sec:metisse_as_sse}.
 We describe our implementation of extra mass loss in METISSE in Section~\ref{sec:metisse_mt}.
 In Section~\ref{sec:results_metisse_mt} we test the validity of the implementation by comparing the stellar tracks interpolated by METISSE with additional mass loss to the results from SSE and from the 1D stellar evolution code Modules for Experiments in Stellar Astrophysics \citep[MESA;][]{Paxton2019}.
-In Section~\ref{sec:mass_transfer_binary} we briefly review the physics of mass transfer in binary systems while in Section~\ref{sec:bse} we describe the treatment of binary evolution in BSE.
 In Section~\ref{sec:case_study}, we present a case study of a 25\Msun{} and 15\Msun{} binary evolved using SSE in BSE (BSE-SSE) and compare the results with METISSE in BSE (BSE-METISSE) using stellar evolution tracks from \pols and three newly computed MESA tracks that differ only in core overshooting.
 We extend this analysis to a population of isolated binaries in Section~\ref{sec:binary_pop}.
 We present our conclusions and discuss potential future work in Section~\ref{sec:conclusions_chap4}.